Stormwater Detention: Ten proven ways to cheat

 “More than ever, it should be evident that having a result in mind can be a significant bias in any calculation.
 The savvy engineer is not always facetious when asking, ‘What do you want the calculation to say?’
 And the answer depends largely on whose side you represent: the developer’s, the regulator’s, the future owner’s, or the downstream neighbor’s,” concludes Glenn E. Brooks.

-To read the complete story as published in Stormwater magazine, click on Stormwater Detention: Ten proven ways to cheat.
-Glenn E. Brooks has a website that provides software for civil engineering.
-They are offered as freeware. .
+To read the complete story, click on Stormwater Detention: Ten proven ways to cheat.

 Before STORMWATER, The Journal for Surface Water Quality Professionals, there was no single publication written specifically for the professional involved with surface water quality issues, protection, projects, and programs.